Travel + Discover York: Maine Vacation Guide

 Gourmet Food Shops

-Many York shops offer Maine-made gourmet foods, such as When Pigs Fly and Stonewall Kitchen – which has its flagship store and Stonewall Cooking School in York.
+Many York shops offer Maine-made gourmet foods, such as Stonewall Kitchen, which has its flagship store in town.
 Stonewall Kitchen is famous for its homemade jams, preserves, and Maine gift baskets.